|

 Maine.
 Rines founded Portland radio station WCSH in June, 1925.

-it was common for department stores and hotels to own radio stations.
+for department stores and hotels to own radio stations.
+Department

-Department stores could use stations to enhance the sale of radio
+stores could use stations to enhance the sale of radio sets.
+Rines

-sets.
-Rines saw the obvious benefit of getting double use out of
+saw the obvious benefit of getting double use out of the live performers

 WFEA's first frequency